Electronic warfare from a laptop

 You need more than good Wi-Fi for electronic warfare.

 The U.S. Army has enlisted Raytheon Intelligence & Space's help in the European theater.
-The result was Raven Claw, a mobile version of the Army’s program of record, Electronic Warfare Planning and Management Tool.
+The result is Raven Claw, a mobile version of the Army’s program of record, Electronic Warfare Planning and Management Tool.
 The tool helps operators control signals in the field even without a host server or reliable connection to external data.

 “By controlling EW systems remotely, the Army is able to continue to operate from last-known data and real-time feeds, even offline,” said Annabel Flores, vice president of Electronic Warfare Systems at Raytheon Intelligence & Space.